Mapsoft TDMRep - User Guide

 Policy Format

-According to the W3C TDMRep specification, the policy must be served as application/json or application/ld+json and should follow a profile of the Open Digital Rights Language (ODRL) 2.2.
-A minimal policy looks like:
+The canonical reference for the policy document is Section 5 of the W3C TDMRep specification (see also the editor's draft).
+The policy must be served as application/json or application/ld+json and follows a profile of the Open Digital Rights Language (ODRL) 2.2.
+The minimal example given by the W3C specification is:

 {